anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The enrollment status telemetry is performed as specified in {{RFC8995}}.

-In BRSKI this is described as part of the enrollment step, but due to the generalization on the enrollment protocol described in this document its regarded as a separate phase here.
+In BRSKI this is described as part of the certificate enrollment step, but due to the generalization on the enrollment protocol described in this document its regarded as a separate phase here.